 While an eBike conversion kit is okay in the eyes of the law, your warranty conditions may see this otherwise.
 If your bicycle still has a valid warranty it is certainly worth checking the terms and conditions before you make any changes, including the addition of an eBike conversion kit.
 The good news is, as the Swytch Kit doesn't permanently modify the bike, you can reverse your bike into a regular bike.

 How do international electric bike laws compare?

-If you are someone who likes to travel with your eBike, it is worth making sure that you’re familiar with the electric bike laws that apply to where you’re visiting.
+If you like to travel with your eBike, it is worth making sure that you’re familiar with the electric bike laws that apply to where you’re visiting.
 With the UK formerly being part of the EU, before Brexit, you will find that many European countries have eBike laws that closely mirror what you will find at home.

-The main issue that you’ll face, if you want to take your own eBike overseas, is that no plane will allow you to board with your battery.
-A battery that is powerful enough to power an eBike is banned from all flights.
-The solution can be found in eBike rentals when you reach your destination.
+The main issue that you’ll face, if you want to take your own eBike overseas, is that planes won't allow you to board with your battery.
+A battery that is powerful enough to power an eBike is usually banned from all flights.
+One solution can be found in our AIR Power Pack, which contains smaller batteries which are fit for air travel.
+Alternatively, it's worth investigating eBike rentals when you reach your destination.